MIC-DKFZ/nnUNet/readme.md

 Note that not all U-Net configurations are created for all datasets.
 In datasets with small image sizes, the U-Net cascade is omitted because the patch size of the full resolution U-Net already covers a large part of the input images.

-Training models is done with the `nnUNet_train` command.
+Training models use `nnUNet_train` command.
 The general structure of the command is:
 ```bash
 nnUNet_train CONFIGURATION TRAINER_CLASS_NAME TASK_NAME_OR_ID FOLD  --npz (additional options)
 ```